Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 The most well-known and common tickborne illness is Lyme disease.
 Named after one of the towns in Connecticut where researchers first described it, Lyme is caused by tick-spread bacteria, and often begins with a rash followed by a variety of symptoms ranging from joint pain and weakness to memory problems and heart palpitations.
 Treatment usually involves a few weeks of antibiotics.

-A much rarer tick-carried disease is Rocky Mountain spotted fever, caused by a different bacterium, Rickettsia rickettsii, spread by several kinds of ticks.
+A much rarer tickborne disease is Rocky Mountain spotted fever, caused by a different bacterium, Rickettsia rickettsii, spread by several kinds of ticks.
 Symptoms include a rash of bleeding spots on the skin, as well as fever, nausea, and vomiting.
 While most patients make a full recovery after treatment with antibiotics, some rare cases lose digits or parts of their limbs to gangrene; a few die.

 Other diseases spread by ticks in the United States include tularemia, ehrlichiosis, and anaplasmosis.
+Generally, if you find a tick on your body, it’s best to get checked out by a doctor right away, even if you don’t have any symptoms.

 How can I avoid tick bites?

 When you get home, don’t just throw your clothes on the floor: On the off-chance a tick found a safe spot to hide in your treated clothes, it could emerge and bite you later.
 Instead, toss them right in the wash.
 Do a thorough tick check after you strip.
 (Enlist a friend to check your back, or use a mirror.)
+Don’t neglect nooks and crannies—like your armpits, neck, and groin—which are especially good hiding places.

 What’s the best way to remove ticks?

 At some point, you likely learned to remove ticks by holding a flame to their backside.
 The thinking goes that it’s safer to make them burrow out on their own instead of pulling them out, because you risk yanking off their head.
-But according to researchers, that actually increases your risk of infection as it encourages the tick to regurgitate saliva back into you.
-A study conducted in Spain in 1996 found that people who crushed or burned a tick embedded in them were more likely to suffer Lyme disease than those who just pulled it out.
+But according to researchers, that actually increases your risk of infection as it encourages the tick to regurgitate saliva back into you (gross).
+A 1996 study conducted in Spain found that people who crushed or burned a tick embedded in them were more likely to suffer Lyme disease than those who just pulled it out.
 Here’s the proper method:

 - Using a pair of fine tweezers, grasp the tick as close to your skin as possible.